Java, Java everywhere and all the code did shrink...

 And the code in out.asm looks like this:

-So my first step in writing this was to take the source code for naken_java, changed the formatting, and added a generator directory.
-I started out doing the generator doing some object oriented C using function pointers, and then decided it would probably be better just doing this in C++, so I converted the whole thing to C++.
+The first step in developing Java Grinder was to take the source code for naken_java, change the formatting, and add a generator directory.
+I started out doing the generator by doing some object oriented C using function pointers, and then decided it would probably be better just doing this in C++, so I converted the whole thing to C++.

-In the generator directory there is an abstract super-class called Generator that contains all the functions that each architecture must implement (any unimplemented generator function returns -1 to let the compiler (common/compile.cxx) know that this function isn't implemented).
-In the java directory there is a net/mikekohn/java_grinder directory that have the JavaGrinder API.
+In the generator directory there is an abstract super-class called Generator that contains all the functions that each architecture must implement (any unimplemented generator function returns -1 to let JavaCompiler.cxx know that this function isn't implemented).
+In the java directory there is a net/mikekohn/java_grinder directory that has the user visible JavaGrinder API.
 All classes/methods from this package are implemented in the Generator modules as functions with the name of the class in lowercase, underscore, and the method name unchanged.
 These functions are called by the functions in the objects/invoke.cxx file.